 • Job Analysis

 • Consumer Advocacy

 The Worcester, MA region offers tremendous opportunity in the human services fields.

 Worcester is a major human services center in Massachusetts.
-The Rehabilitation Counseling Gradaute Program has an excellent relationship with a large number of agencies in the community, as well as those in Boston, Providence, and Hartford.
+The Rehabilitation Counseling Graduate Program has an excellent relationship with a large number of agencies in the community, as well as those in Boston, Providence, and Hartford.
 This makes many meaningful internship opportunities available during your course of study, and excellent job opportunities after graduation.